MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-production-order-posting.md

 ms.lasthandoff: 03/31/2022
 ms.locfileid: "8511708"
 ---
-# <a name="design-details-production-order-posting"></a>Design Details: Works Order Posting
+# <a name="design-details-production-order-posting"></a>Design Details: Production Order Posting
-Similar to assembly order posting, the consumed components and the used machine time are converted and output as the produced item when the works order is finished.
+Similar to assembly order posting, the consumed components and the used machine time are converted and output as the produced item when the production order is finished.
 For more information, see [Design Details: Assembly Order Posting](design-details-assembly-order-posting.md).
 However, the cost flow for assembly orders is less complex, especially because assembly cost posting only occurs once and therefore does not generate work-in-process inventory.

 Transactions that occur during the manufacturing process can be tracked through the following stages: